MichaelCurrin/gh-pages-no-jekyll/docs/features.md

-## Features
+# **Features**

+- Suitable for light docs site of a few pages.
+- No HTML or Liquid coding needed.
+Just write content in markdown.
+- No coding experience need to setup or work on.
-- A very light website site - no Jekyll config or theme or gems.
+- No Jekyll config, theme or packages to install.
-- Uses built-in styling provided by GitHub Pages - this is similar to viewing pages on GitHub but is cleaner.
+- Uses a default minimal theme provided by GitHub - this is similar to viewing pages on GitHub itself but is cleaner on the edges.
 - The build will add a homepage link to the top of each page.
 That is `h1`, so you first heading on the page should be an `h2`.
-- There's an _Improve this page_ button  inthe bottom right.
+- There's an _Improve this page_ button in the bottom right of eac hpage.
-- Setup your project around your project root, or your `docs` directory for a docs site.
+- This pattern for a GH Pages site works using content in your `docs` directory.
+But you can also move everything to the root, such as if the entire repo is documentation, or if you are making a website that is not about documetnation.
+Just configure GH Pages to use the appropriate path.

-### Styling
+## Styling

 Example code block: